EducationThe Word - Media

 Dr. Joy DeGruy

-Through her research, teaching, and writing, Dr. DeGruy has made significant contributions to our understanding of the lasting impact of slavery and racism in the United States.
-Her work continues to inspire and inform scholars, practitioners, and activists working to promote social justice and equity for all.
+The significance of Dr. DeGruy’s contributions cannot be overstated.
+Her research, teaching, and writing have collectively enriched our understanding of the enduring impact of slavery and racism in the United States.
+By illuminating the complexities of historical trauma, she has provided a vital framework for scholars, practitioners, and activists committed to advancing social justice and equity for all.

 Related posts